danielliucs/jre410/colawars/questions.md

 There is rivalry in the bottler industry that can drive prices down and this force up.
 This force is high since if a company is not satisifed with a bottler and their manufacturing prices they can easily just go on to the next bottler company.

+//buyers are customers
 The power of buyers are high.
-Why should a company choose your company to manufacture their bottles when they can choose the one next door?
-It is not a very niche task to do and they can choose anyone making the power of your buyers very high since you have to offer satisfactory prices for the companies that want to manufacture prices
+The buyers of the product in the bottle industry would be the customers that consume the beverage.
+The buyers affect which company the manufacturing companies in the bottling industry buy from, kind of like a domino effect.
+If all of sudden nobody were to buy from the soft-drink firm that a bottler company manufactures for then the bottler company will have to ultimately find another firm to manufacture for.
+The buyers affect the soft-drink industry which ultimately affect the bottler industry

 This is not an attractive industry to enter.
 Anybody can do this and it's not very hard to do making the competition, power of buyers, and threat of substitues extremely high making it not a very attractive industry to enter.